krishpranav/brutefb/README.md

 - cd brutefb
 - chmod +x *
 - bash install.sh
+- tor
+- Open New Session & Keep 1 st One Running

 - USE THIS TOOL FOR LEGAL PURPOSE
 - TOOL IS CREATED BY KRISNA PRANAV